b9Joker108/hummingbird_homestead_-_ganachakra_kitchen/culinary/taxonomy_and_ontology_v1_19072025.md

+# Taxonomy and Ontology: YAML header and YAML frontmatter #

 Please generate the recipe taxonomy and ontology to guide the structure, classification, ordering, organisation and YAML tagging and header frontmatter for my GH .md homesteading book's culinary, gustatory, recipe sections.